-Figure VII-1 shows summaries of reported production from Cal-Am and non-Cal-Am wells in WY 2019, and Figure VII-2 shows the WY 2018 data for comparison.
+Figure VII-1 shows summaries of reported production from Cal-Am and non-Cal-Am wells in WY 2020, and Figure VII-2 shows the WY 2019 data for comparison.

-With respect to the District's Water Allocation Program limits, Cal-Am production from the MPWRS in WY 2019 was 10,089 AF, or 7,552 AF (42.8%) less than the Cal-Am production limit of 17,641 AF that was established with the adoption of Ordinance No. 87 in 1997.
-Non Cal-Am production within the MPWRS in WY 2019 was 2,497 AF, or 549 AF (18.0%) less than the non Cal-Am production limit of 3,046 AF established by Ordinance No. 87.
-Combined production from Cal-Am and non Cal-Am sources within the MPWRS was 12,586 AF in WY 2019, which is 8,101 acre-feet (39.2%) less than the 20,687 acre-feet production limit set for the MPWRS as part of the District's Water Allocation Program.
+With respect to the District's Water Allocation Program limits, Cal-Am production from the MPWRS in WY 2020 was 9,520 AF, or 8,121 AF (46.0%) less than the Cal-Am production limit of 17,641 AF that was established with the adoption of Ordinance No. 87 in 1997.
+Non Cal-Am production within the MPWRS in WY 2020 was 2,968 AF, or 78 AF (2.6%) less than the non Cal-Am production limit of 3,046 AF established by Ordinance No. 87.
+Combined production from Cal-Am and non Cal-Am sources within the MPWRS was 12,488 AF in WY 2020, which is 8,199 acre-feet (39.6%) less than the 20,687 acre-feet production limit set for the MPWRS as part of the District's Water Allocation Program.
 Therefore, no action is necessary at this time, although staff will continue to monitor production trends within the MPWRS and District-wide.
-A comparison of reported water production from the MPWRS in Reporting Year 1997, WY 2007, and WY 2019 relative to the District's Water Allocation limits is presented in Figure VII-3.
+A comparison of reported water production from the MPWRS in Reporting Year 1997, WY 2007, and WY 2020 relative to the District's Water Allocation limits is presented in Figure VII-3.
 1997 was the last time the production limits were adjusted.
 Prior to 2008, the LSS was not included in the MPWRS, but was added with the adoption of Ordinance 135 on September 22, 2008.
 However, the production limits in the District's Allocation Program did not change.
 Production from the MPWRS in RY 1997 and WY 2007 presented in Figure VII-3 was adjusted to include production from the LSS.
-Production from non-Cal-Am sources does not fluctuate a great deal from year to year, and since production from LSS is included in the calculation of production from the MPWRS, but not in the production limit, non-Cal-Am production has occasionally exceeded the production limit as seen in the data presented for 1997 and 2007 in Figure VII-3.
-Historical Cal-Am production presented in Figure VII-3 was also adjusted to include production from the LSS.
+Production from non-Cal-Am sources does not fluctuate a great deal from year to year, and since production from LSS is included in the calculation of production from the MPWRS, but not in the production limit, non-Cal-Am production has occasionally exceeded the production limit as seen in the data presented for 1997 and 2007 in Figure Historical Cal-Am production presented in Figure VII-3 was also adjusted to include production from the LSS.
 Cal-Am production from the MPWRS has greatly decreased and combined production from Cal-Am and non-Cal-Am sources has also decreased over the last several years.

-During WY 2019, District staff inspected 13 new water meter installations and two replacement meters to ensure compliance with the District's water meter installation standards and guidelines.
-In addition, staff reviewed copies of applications for permits for construction of new wells within the District from the Monterey County Environmental Health Bureau.
-Staff also advised recipients of County well construction permits that MPWMD requires permits or written exemptions for wells within the District's boundary.
+During WY 2020, District staff inspected 10 new water meter installations and six replacement meters to ensure compliance with the District's water meter installation standards and guidelines.
+In addition, staff reviewed copies of applications for permits for construction of new wells within the District from the Monterey County Environmental Health Bureau and advised recipients of County well construction permits that MPWMD requires permits or written exemptions for wells within the District's boundary.

-Lastly, it should be noted that 99% of the groundwater production within the District was reported by the water meter method in WY 2019.
-In addition, 99% of registered well owners in the District reported annual production for their wells in WY 2019.
+Lastly, it should be noted that 99% of the groundwater production within the District was reported by the water meter method in WY 2020.
+In addition, 98% of registered well owners in the District reported annual production for their wells in WY 2020.